nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **_AboutUs_ page**:
   This page (in the `/docs` folder) is used for course admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
   * Add your own details.
 Include a ==suitable photo== as described <trigger trigger="click" for="modal:mid-v12-photo">here</trigger>.
-  * There is no need to mention the the tutor/lecturer, but OK to do so too.
+  * There is no need to mention the tutor/lecturer, but OK to do so too.
   * The filename of the profile photo should be `docs/images/github_username_in_lower_case.png`<br>
     ==Note the need for lower case== (<tooltip content="GitHub usernames are not case sensitive, but URLs in GitHub-pages are -- to avoid any mismatches, we have fixed the file name here to be lower case">%%why lowercase?%%</tooltip>) %%e.g. `JohnDoe123` -> `docs/images/johndoe123.png` not `docs/images/JohnDoe123.png`%%.<br>
     ==If your photo is in jpg format, name the file as `.png` anyway==.